Relevant life plans frequently asked questions

 No. The legislation states that the primary or main purpose of a relevant life plan must not be for tax avoidance.
 We’d be concerned that if the benefits were paid to non-dependant or non-family beneficiaries (such as co-shareholders) to avoid the benefit in kind charge, or to get tax relief, this rule could be compromised.
 It would be OK if the co-shareholder were also a spouse, or one of the defined beneficiaries in the trust.
 The legislation also states that benefits can’t be paid to a limited company, so using a relevant life plan for key person purposes wouldn’t be allowed.

-To qualify as a relevant life plan, a plan has to meet certain conditions:
+To qualify as a relevant life plan, a plan must meet certain conditions:

-• It can only provide life cover.
-No disability or critical illness benefits are allowed
+• It can only provide life cover or terminal illness benefit.
+No disability or critical illness benefits are allowed.

-• Benefits must be paid to an individual or charity, or to a trust.
-Plans are normally written through a discretionary trust to make sure they comply with this condition
+• Benefits must be paid to an individual or charity, or to the trustees of a trust.
+This is why all relevant life plans need to be written in trust from outset.

 Disclaimer